chilcano/mtls-apps-examples/4-mtls-emojivoto-tf/README.md

-# MTLS Emojivoto on AWS
+# Example 4.
+MTLS Emojivoto on AWS (Secure Data Plane)

 > This Git repo is based in [SmallStep Emojivoto demo](https://github.com/smallstep/step-aws-emojivoto).
 > The application used is the [Buoyant Emojivoto](https://github.com/buoyantio/emojivoto) microservices.